priv-kweihmann/meta-sca/README.md

 It's advised to use the tagged source versions in productive environment.

 You can expect a new tagged build every 4-6 weeks.
-Planning is do by milestone features on GitHub.
+Planning is done by milestone features on GitHub.

 If there is a technical issue that might break backward compatibility it will be mentioned in release note of the corresponding milestone release.